The Reasons Shorter Contract Nursing Jobs Pay More

 • I want the flexibility and freedom of shorter assignments

-If you could see yourself in any of those situations, then it might be time to consider a 4-week, 8-week, or 13-week travel nursing assignment.
+If you could see yourself in any of those situations, then it might be time to consider a 4-week, 8-week, or 13-week contract nursing assignment.

-If you’re at a stage where you’re re-evaluating your personal or professional options, short travel nursing assignments can help bridge the gap between your present and the future of which you dream.
+If you’re at a stage where you’re re-evaluating your personal or professional options, short-term nursing job assignments can help bridge the gap between your present and the future of which you dream.
 For more information about the options available to you, visit the NurseChoice website today.